-The city will pursue the following approaches to deliver significant reductions in carbon emissions in Plymouth, aiming to halve 2005 levels of carbon emissions by 2034 through:
+The city will pursue the following approaches to deliver significant reductions in carbon emissions in Plymouth, aiming to achieve net-zero by 2030 through:

 - Encouraging and enabling large scale uptake of retrofit insulation, and renewable/low carbon energy generation equipment and infrastructure to existing buildings, and promoting other energy demand reduction measures.